appyoumake/Appyoumake/docs/COMPONENTS REFERENCE - code_dt.js file.md

 **function:** *custom_xx(el)* (optional) <a id="ref-custom"></a>
 >Any custom code that should be made available to the app creator, not as a prompt, but as an option, can be added by prefixing the function name with custom_. xx = the name of the functionality, such as toggle_bold.

->MLAB will then display the icon specified by the custom: xx: icon setting in the conf.yml file, with custom: xx: tooltip as the tooltip.
+>Appyoumake will then display the icon specified by the custom: xx: icon setting in the conf.yml file, with custom: xx: tooltip as the tooltip.
 This is displayed in the component toolbar when the component is selected as the current component.
 ```Javascript
 this.custom_toggle_bold = function (el) {
  document.execCommand('bold', null, null);